workbuoy/workbuoy-suite/packages/backend-metrics/README.md

 featureUsageTotal.inc({ feature: "insights", action: "viewed" });
 proposalLatencySeconds.observe(0.42);

-app.use("/metrics", metricsRouter);
+app.use("/metrics", createMetricsRouter());
 ```

 Call `withMetrics` before other middleware so the instrumentation observes all requests.
-Pass a custom `registry` if you need to share metrics between packages.
+Pass a custom `registry` if you need to

-### Options
+share metrics between packages or want to reuse an existing `prom-client.Registry` instance.

-- `enableDefaultMetrics` (default: `true`) — collect Prometheus default metrics for the chosen registry.
+### Router options

-- `defaultMetrics` — forwarded to `prom-client.collectDefaultMetrics` for advanced tuning (e.g. `prefix`).
+`createMetricsRouter` accepts an optional `{ path, registry, beforeCollect }` object.
+Provide a custom `registry` to share metrics,
-- `registry` — share an existing `prom-client.Registry` instance across packages.
+and `beforeCollect` if you need to execute async hooks prior to snapshotting values.

 ### Testing